TIDS - Frequently Asked Questions

-The Travel Industry Designator Service (TIDS) is an IATA program which provides a unique identification code for travel agents and sales intermediaries such as meeting planners, event organisers who are not currently IATA-Accredited Agents and are located outside of the USA.
+The Travel Industry Designator Service (TIDS) is an IATA program which provides a unique identification code for travel agents and sales intermediaries such as meeting planners, event organizers who are not currently IATA-Accredited Agents and are located outside of the USA.
 This unique number ensures proper identification of the agent and their bookings in electronic reservation systems worldwide with a standard numeric code.

 TIDS in general

 For Travel and Tourism Industry Suppliers, TIDS speeds up and simplifies reservations processing, as it identifies you as the booking source from the very first reservation.
 The unique TIDS identification allocated to an agency's place of business reduces the risk of duplication of reservation numbers, avoids the consequences of invalid or rejected bookings and secures any commercial arrangements with industry suppliers.

 My company/agency is based in the USA.
 May I apply for a TIDS Code?

 A similar programme called the Non-Ticketing Program is available to travel agents/travel sales intermediaries based in the United States.
 More information can be found on the IATAN website: www.iatan.org/accreditation-travel

 Who are the sponsors of the TIDS Programme?